robinat13/posts-microservice-architecture/README.md

 # posts-microservice-architecture
-This project aims at the very basics of a Microservice architecture using events for communication.
+This project aims at the very basics of a Microservice architecture using a custom built event-bus for communication.